Last Updated on

 The focus of week six is on resilience, or productive coping strategies that course participants can put into effect when they face challenges.
 The session also covers interpersonal mindfulness, which applies to person-to-person communications, situations that can be accompanied by stress, anxiety, or other difficult emotions.

-This session is longer than the other sessions at over six hours and provides participants with an opportunity to put the techniques they have learned into practice in a variety of situations.
+At over six hours, this session is longer than the others, and it provides participants with an opportunity to put the techniques they have learned into practice in a variety of situations.

 The second-to-last week is all about how to integrate the practice of mindfulness into everyday life.
 Participants will learn how to maintain their growing practice and how to commit to non-judgment, awareness, and presence in the moment.